okuujustin/US-Border-Crossing-Analysis/README.md

 # US BORDER CROSSING ANALYSIS

 ## BUSINESS TASK STATEMENT
-**To Evalauste the inbound crossings at the U.S.-Canada and the U.S.-Mexico Border at the Port Level.**
+**To Evaluate the inbound crossings at the U.S.-Canada and the U.S.-Mexico Border at the Port Level.**

 ## EXECUTIVE SUMMARY